How Can I Change a Floor Plan to Meet My Layout Needs?

 Distributing Square Feet within a Design

 The Crested Butte is one of our most popular designs and has been modified many times in many ways.
 In this particular example, the client loved the original concept's look and feel but had alternative layout needs.
 For instance, they wanted to add a room above the garage, but did not want this increase in square footage to put them over their budget.
-Here is how M.T.N Architects met their needs:
+Here is how M.T.N Design met their needs:

-In this example, M.T.N Architects:
+In this example, M.T.N Design:

 With these modifications the main level plan went from 2,418 sq.ft. to 2,202 sq.ft This change in size and complexity decreased the turnkey estimate enough for the client to add the bonus room above the garage.